 Early 1950s Lorain Electronics Dual Control Head - Enlarged View

-information is from
+information about this control head is from

 Charles C. Reynolds, a former LEC employee.